KeasiaCyber/Network-Files-Shares-and-Permissions-Lab/README.md

 # Network-Files-Shares-and-Permissions-Lab

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1> Network-Files-Shares-and-Permissions-Lab - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of Network-Files-Shares-and-Permissions-Lab.<br />

 <h2>Installation Steps</h2>